MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-import.md

   .SYNOPSIS

-  Get instalation path of MIM from the Windows registry.
+  Get the installation path of MIM from the Windows registry.

   .DESCRIPTION

-  Get instalation path of MIM from the Windows registry
+  Get the installation path of MIM from the Windows registry:

+       HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\
-  HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Forefront Identity Manager\2010\Synchronization Service\
+       Forefront Identity Manager\2010\Synchronization Service\

-  the paramter Location.
+  and the paramter Location.

   .EXAMPLE